 Nadi: A channel in the subtle (astral) body through which subtle prana (psychic energy) flows; a physical nerve.
-Yoga treatises say that there are seventy-two thousand nadis in the energy system of the human being.

 Naivedya: Edible offerings to the deity in a temple or household shrine.

 Nama: Name.
 The Divine Name.

 Namasmarana: Remembrance (repetition) of the Name of God.
 Remembrance of the Lord through repetition of His name.